YangLiu9208/home/index.md

 2019-10:&nbsp; One paper is accepted by IEEE Transactions on Image Processing.
 2019-08:&nbsp; I start working as a postdoctoral fellow at Sun-Yat-Sen University.
 2019-06:&nbsp; I obtain my Ph.D degree from Xidian University.
-2018-11:&nbsp; I am invited to give a talk at The Second Session of Telecommunication Bridge.
-2018-10:&nbsp; I obtain the National Scholarship for PhD Students (RMB 30,000).
-2018-09:&nbsp; I am invited to give a talk at a Postgraduate Symposium.
-2018-08:&nbsp; Codes for IEEE TCSVT is [available](https://yangliu9208.github.io/JSRDA/).
-2018-08:&nbsp; One paper is accepted by IEEE TCSVT.
-2018-08:&nbsp; One paper is accepted by Journal of Xi'an Jiaotong University.
-2018-04:&nbsp; Codes for IEEE SPL is [available](https://yangliu9208.github.io/TSTDDs/).
-2018-04:&nbsp; One paper is accepted by IEEE Signal Processing Letters.
-2018-02:&nbsp; Codes and datasets for Complexity is [available](https://yangliu9208.github.io/CDFAG/).
-2018-02:&nbsp; One paper is accepted by Complexity.
-2017-12:&nbsp; One paper is accepted by Journal of Xi'an Jiaotong University.
-2016-09:&nbsp; One paper is accepted by Chinese Conference on Biometric Recognition.

 ## Fundings
 1.&nbsp; General Program of China Postdoctoral Science Foundation (中国博士后科学基金面上项目), project leader, 2020-2021